ernest0507/LAMBA_Team-22/docs/development-process.md

 Examples from the repository include `164-add-autocomplete-brand-model`, `170-document-architecture-and-adr`, and `172-integration-test-for-database`.
 A short-lived local branch may use an equivalent descriptive name while drafting, but the PR branch should keep the issue number visible so reviewers and graders can trace the work.

-Legacy branch names such as `feature/ai-chat-mock` and `feature/home-timeline` remain in the repository history, but they should not be used as the current pattern for new issue-linked work.

 ### Pull Requests

 Pull requests should use the repository PR template.
 Each PR should include:

-- a short description of the change;
+- a short description of the change
-- the related issue, using `Closes #...` when the PR completes the issue;
+- the related issue, using `Closes #...` when the PR completes the issue
-- the type of change;
+- the type of change
-- acceptance criteria verification;
+- acceptance criteria verification
-- testing performed;
+- testing performed
-- changelog decision;
+- changelog decision
-- reviewer checklist confirmation.
+- reviewer checklist confirmation

 The PR should be linked to the related issue or PBI so GitHub preserves traceability between issue, branch, commits, review, checks, and merge.